marvel957/Construction_company/README.md

 # Construction_company
-* a test project for
+* a test project for a fictional construction company
+* This project is part of an interview with Mr. ....